adewes/zilpzalp/README.md

 # Licenses

 The Zilp-Zalp software code is licensed under Affero GPL version 3 (AGPL-3.0).
 Please see the [license file for](LICENSE) more information.
 The license was chosen to ensure that any changes to Zilp-Zalp will benefit the community.

+Documentation is licensed under the [Creative Commons - Attribution ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
+Please see the [license file for](DOCS-LICENSE) more information (translated license texts can be found at the link above).</md-list>

 # Feedback